15 Best Running Trails In Denver You Can Visit Today

 13. Highline Canal Trail: Eisenhower Park To East Orchard Road

-Another great challenge is this 12.4km point-to-point trail, which takes an average of 2 hours and 18 minutes to complete, and takes you through a variety of different settings, with ponds and lakes included.
+Another great running challenge in Denver is this 12.4km point-to-point trail, which takes an average of 2 hours and 18 minutes to complete, and takes you through various settings, with ponds and lakes included.

 The mixed surface also means it’s a good trail to use for those who are looking to get off of hard concrete too!